 The NNC letter requires the plot holder to show a noticeable improvement of cultivation within 21 days where the plot must be weed free, clear of rubbish and look generally well managed, where cultivation means digging the beds, removing the weeds and planting crops.
 These can be fruit, vegetables or flowers.
 Approximately 75% of your plot should be cultivated.
 Unfortunately if there is no sign of improvement then the plot holders’ tenancy is terminated and they are given 14 days to remove their tools etc from the plot.
 The plot then becomes available for new tenants to rent.

 For both the TU and NNC letters the plots are re-inspected and the results documented.
 If the plot was completely overgrown and nothing has been done then the result is noted.
 If some work has been done but is not considered by the person doing the re-inspection as sufficient then other committee members are also asked to give an opinion which all gets fed back to the next committee meeting to decide the next stage.
-Hopefully many plots are fine and it’s good to see them being cultivated, well managed and productive.
+Most plots are generally fine and it’s good to see them being cultivated, well managed and productive.